 Road hauliers in the EU must have one or more licences.
-In the Netherlands, you apply for licences from the National and International Road Transport Organisation (Nationale en Internationale Wegvervoer Organisatie, NIWO).
+In the Netherlands, you apply for licences from the National and International Road Transport Organisation (Nationale en Internationale Wegvervoer Organisatie, NIWO, in Dutch).
 The licences you require depend on the destination of the cargo (in Dutch) you transport.

 Having your own transport (in Dutch) means you transport freight for your own company.
 You do not need a permit to do so.
 You must, however, be able to demonstrate that you are transporting your own goods.
-In countries outside the EU, you sometimes need a journey permit (ritmachtiging).
+In countries outside the EU, you sometimes need a journey permit (ritmachtiging, in Dutch).

 A transport company must meet the European requirements on establishment.
 This means that as an entrepreneur in road transport operations, you must have: